-Our board of directors has established an audit committee, a compensation committee, and a nominating and governance committee.
+Our board of directors will establish an audit committee, a compensation committee, and a nominating and governance committee prior to the completion of this offering.
 The composition and responsibilities of each of the committees of our board of directors are described below.
 Members serve on these committees until their resignation or until otherwise determined by our board of directors.
 Our board of directors may establish other committees as it deems necessary or appropriate from time to time.